Count Rows in Excel (All, Blank, Non-Blank, & with Numbers)

 Count Rows with Blank Cells

-In the same way, you can also count the rows with the cell that have no data, which means the blank cells.
+In the same way, you can also count the rows with blank cells, which are cells without data.

 count-rows-with-blank-cells